 How Van Halen Conquered the World in Just 10 Shows

-One of the best chapters of Greg Renoff‘s excellent new book Van Halen Rising chronicles the band’s meteoric rise to fame during their first world tour in 1978.
-The above gallery offers a look at 10 particularly important performances that helped transform Van Halen from hometown heroes to platinum-selling superstars in just under a year.
+One of the best chapters of Greg Renoff's excellent book Van Halen Rising chronicles the band's meteoric rise to fame during their first world tour in 1978.
+The below gallery offers a look at 10 particularly important performances that helped transform Van Halen from hometown heroes to platinum-selling superstars in just under a year.

 One month after the release of their now-landmark debut album, Van Halen hit the road as the opening act for the much-more established Journey.
 As the year wore on, they'd cross the globe and share the stage with legends such as AC/DC, Black Sabbath, the Rolling Stones and Ted Nugent.